Phalynx/WoT-Dossier-Cache-to-JSON/README.md

 # Usage
-* wotdc2j.py <dossier.dat> [rfks]
+* wotdc2j.py <dossier.dat> [rfkst]

 ## Parameters
 * -f - By setting f the JSON will be formatted for better human readability
 * -r - By setting r the JSON will contain all fields with their values and recognized names
 * -k - By setting k the JSON will not contain Kills/Frags
-* -s - By setting s the JSON will not include unix timestamp of creation as it is useless for calculation of checksum
+* -s - By setting s the JSON will not include tank info and outputs to console
+* -t - By setting s the JSON will include tank information, use this in combination with -s